CinarKK9/random-github-pfp/README.md

    npm start
    ```

-### Notes
+### Important Note

+After logging in for the first time, remember to rebuild the project so that the `config.json` and `cookies.json` changes are reflected in the build.

-- Occasionally, the application may crash on startup.
-If this happens, simply run `npm start` again.
+3. If the application crashes on startup, simply run `npm start` again.

-- Sometimes, the browser may become unresponsive.
+4. Sometimes, the browser may become unresponsive.
 A quick restart should resolve the issue.

-- Future updates will include automation scripts for improved stability, including crash handling.
+5. Future updates will include automation scripts for improved stability, including crash handling.

 ## Contributing